๐ ๐ ๐ ค๐ ๐ ๐ ๐ ๐ ๐ ๐ ก๐ ๐ ๐ Spotlight CONSUMER EV

 | Screens | redesigned digital cluster, 14.5-inch touchscreen |

-It also has midsize SUV utility, with the aforementioned all-terrain tire option, 8.4 inches of ground clearance, and up to 3,500-pound towing capacity.
-The Woodland stretches about six inches longer than the standard bZ and comes with Toyota’s X-MODE terrain management system.
+It also has midsize SUV utility, with the all-terrain tire option, 8.4 inches of ground clearance, and up to 3,500-pound towing capacity.
+The Woodland stretches about six inches longer than the standard bZ (which calms the ride but makes it tricky to manoeuvre) and comes with Toyotaโs X-MODE terrain management system.
 The Woodland version is positioned as a premium offering, with the JBL stereo, panoramic roof, digital rearview mirror, memory driver seat/side-view mirrors, and ventilated front seats.

 | Model | Power (hp) | EPA range (miles) | Ground clearance (inches) | Towing (lbs) | Starting price (USD$) |